Santa Barbara’s Earth Day Celebration Over the Years

 1990

-After having lain dormant for almost twenty years, the Santa Barbara Earth Day celebration was ready to emerge into a new era.
+After having lain dormant for almost twenty years, the Santa Barbara Earth Day celebration emerged into a new era.
 Karen Feeney, then the head of CEC’s Pollution Prevention program, attended a national conference in Washington D.C.
-Dennis Hayes spoke at the event and echoed the national call for Earth Day events that he and Senator Gaylord Nelson had two decades earlier.
+Dennis Hayes spoke at the event and echoed the national call for Earth Day events that he and Senator Gaylord Nelson had two decades earlier (see Earth Day 1970).
 This time, he challenged the crowd to make “Earth Day every day” to bring environmental issues and action out from the shadows and back into the sunlight.

 Karen left the conference inspired and invigorated, returning with a vision to bring the Santa Barbara Earth Day Festival back – bigger, bolder, and refreshed.
-Karen and fellow colleague Sharyn Main gathered their CEC staff and board members, other local environmental organizations, and environmental activists to join together to form the Santa Barbara Earth Day Committee.
+Karen and colleague Sharyn Main gathered CEC staff and board members, other local environmental organizations and activists to form the Santa Barbara Earth Day Committee.
 Together, the Committee grew the modest street fair of 1970 into a large-scale community event.

-Held at Santa Barbara City College, headlining musicians of the day Jackson Browne, Kenny Loggins, Jim Messina, and others graced the mainstage.
-Environmental leaders and politicians, including Senator Gary K. Hart spoke to the animated crowd about concerns for the planet.
-Over 120 booths offering information and actions to take to protect our global ecosystem rounded out the experience.
-Although the event set a festival scene, the music, speeches, and environmental organizations resounded messages of concern about pollution, deforestation, and species decline.
-It was both a huge celebration and a concerted push for more environmental action that would set the tone for years to come.
+Earth Day 1990 was at Santa Barbara City College and headlined by musicians Jackson Browne, Kenny Loggins and Jim Messina.
+Environmental leaders and politicians, including Senator Gary K. Hart, spoke about concerns for the planet, and participants at over 120 booths offered information and actions for protecting our global ecosystem.
+In a true festival scene, messages resounded about the threats of pollution, deforestation and species decline.
+It was a huge celebration and call for environmental action that set the tone for Santa Barbara Earth Day.

 The Santa Barbara Earth Day Committee had their hands full building local environmental change.
 Instead of putting on large-scale festivals during these years, they held small gatherings in different locations around Santa Barbara, including in De La Guerra Plaza just off of State Street.